-- Design that creates a true feeling of neighborhood and sense of place by incorporating new urbanism and mixed-use elements;
+- Design that creates a true feeling of neighborhood and sense of place by incorporating placemaking, new urbanism and mixed-use elements.

 In other words, communities that don’t look or feel like traditional “seniors housing”.

-Below are links to recent articles on senior living incorporating intergenerational design and programming, new urbanism and mixed-use design, placemaking and theming, and related topics.
-Further below we also have a bibliography of recommended books on these topics.
+See below for recent articles and resources about senior living projects incorporating intergenerational design and programming and placemaking.
+Further below we also have a bibliography on recommended books on these topics.

 Page 1 of 1